motoharu-gosuto/psvpfstools/README.md

 #### Ubuntu (example)
 You can install curl library with apt-get: apt-get install libcurl4-gnutls-dev or libcurl4-openssl-dev

-You have to set these environment variables for cmake:
-- declare -x CURL_INCLUDE_DIR="/usr/include/"
-- declare -x CURL_LIBRARY="/usr/lib/x86_64-linux-gnu/libcurl.so"

 ### boost

 #### Windows (example)